 George Foreman’s time in the spotlight, however, didn’t end when he stopped fighting.
 If anything, the boxer became more famous as the television face of the George Foreman Grill.

-While George Foreman found plenty of success as a boxer and a celebrity pitchman, he has another title on his resume: father of 12.
+While George Foreman found plenty of success as a boxer and a celebrity pitchman, he has another title on his resume: father of 12 kids.

-Throughout his life, Foreman has been married four times and fathered 10 children; he also adopted two daughters bringing the family total to 12.
+Throughout his life, George Foreman has been married four times and has 10 biological children; he also adopted two daughters, bringing the family total to 12.
 While the girls have a variety of names, the former heavyweight champ kept things simple when it came to the boys.
 They’re all named George, albeit with different numerals and nicknames.

-Why name all five boys George?
+So why did George Foreman name all five sons George?
 The family patriarch has a simple answer.